Medically reviewed by Drugs.com. Last updated on Oct 26, 2020.

 Special Populations: Renal Function Impairment

-Renal impairment may reduce bupivacaine elimination increasing systemic exposure and the risk of adverse effects or toxicities.
+Renal impairment may reduce bupivacaine elimination increasing systemic exposure.

 Special Populations: Hepatic Function Impairment

-Moderate to severe impairment may reduce bupivacaine metabolism increasing systemic exposure and the risk of adverse effects or toxicities
+Severe impairment may reduce bupivacaine metabolism increasing systemic exposure.

 Use: Labeled Indications